fbraem/mqweb/api/chinit.md

  running on z/OS.

 ##<a name="inquire"></a>inquire
 Get info about the channel initiator.
+This api executes the MQCMD_INQUIRE_CHANNEL_INIT pcf command.

 The returned JSON object will have a `response` array.